felselva/mathc/README.md

 psvec2_add(&position, &position, &offset);
 ```

+Functions that take structure as value have a prefix `s`.
+Functions that take structure pointers have a prefix `ps`.

 By defining `MATHC_NO_STRUCT_FUNCTIONS`, functions that take structure as value will not be defined.

 By defining `MATHC_NO_POINTER_STRUCT_FUNCTIONS`, functions that take structure pointers will not be defined.